Au Départ: The Moynat Au Départ merger

 After the death of François Bertin in 1964, his son Alain took over the business.
 To counter the drop in sales, a merger with the historical competitor on the Avenue de l'Opéra, the trunk-maker Moynat, was envisaged.
 In 1958, the two companies formally merged.
 The boutique at 29 Avenue de l'Opéra was closed down, and from then on the business trades under the double name "Moynat Au Départ" at Moynat's historical boutique at No.1 Avenue de l'Opéra.
 Alain Bertin became chairman and CEO of the new company, whilst Maurice Coulembier was named director.

 The Moynat-Au Départ shop ceased trading in 1976.

 The Revival

 Both Moynat and Au Départ were separately acquired and reintroduced by Luvanis.

 Purchased by Groupe Arnault, the holding company of Bernard Arnault, Moynat was relaunched in December 2011 with the opening of a flagship store at 348, rue du Faubourg Saint Honoré in Paris.

 Au Départ brand relaunched in April 2019 upon the Milan Design Week in Italy, with an installation of old trunks from the Au Départ historical archive and the introduction of new trunks.
 Au Départ released a new collection of trunks and bags featuring the signature monogram motif upon a launch on Paris' historic rue Saint Honoré in 2019 available within a selection of high-end retailers.

+In 2024 Au Départ opened its first new boutique at 20 Rue du Faubourg Saint-Honoré.
+It also opened a shop-within-a-shop in Seoul, South Korea.